 7. Visit The Little Mermaid.

 This iconic danish sculpture is now over 100 years old and was a piece of art commissioned by Carl Jacobsen and created by Edvard Erikson in 1909 after Carl fell in love with the mermaid character in a ballet performance of Hans Christian Andersons fairytale – The Little Mermaid.

 The mermaid is about a 15 minute walk further north of Nyhavn.
 There is also a bus stop besides this hotspot if you don’t fancy walking.

-Get there early if you want to avoid the crowds of tourists!
+Get there early if you want to avoid the crowds of tourists, as it’s one of the most popular places to visit in Copenhagen!
 If you don’t fancy the walk, many canal tours pass the Little Mermaid so you can see her from the boat.